Discospondylitis in Dogs

 - Paralysis (in severe cases)

 These symptoms are similar to those seen in dogs with IVDD, meningitis, broken bones, and tumors.
-Therefore, your veterinary neurologist needs to thoroughly examine your pet to determine the exact cause of their symptoms.
+Therefore, our veterinary neurologists in Miami and Boynton Beach need to thoroughly examine your pet to determine the exact cause of their symptoms.

 How Do Dogs Get Infected?